erikschmutz/empty-graphql-service/README.md

 ### This project

 This project uses TypeScript which is compiled to JavaScript.
 TypeScript is a superset of JavaScript it is installed on project level.
+Therefore you do not need to think about it too much.
+Just from the project directory do the following

 - **Install**, install all dependencies by running, `npm run install`
 - **Env**, copy over .env.example => .env.